-Action Step Necessary Tasks Task Status handling the samples and our customers are happy to have a local lab who can facilitate this complicated testing process for them.
-We have not identified additional tests that would be practical with our current staff and resources.
-5.7.4 Develop profitability plan 5.7.4 Lab staff has minimized costs and retains customers by providing excellent customer service (see 5.5.2) 5.8 Provide for redundancy in staffing 5.8.1 Ensure lab maintains technical managers and deputy technical managers for chemistry and microbiology for continued operations per TNI Standard 5.8.1 TCEQ recognized Nicole Shepherd as lead technical manager for chemistry and microbiology, and Jay Savary and Tara Bushnoe as deputy technical managers for microbiology.
-Ben Braeutigam will complete the educational requirements for microbiology technical manager in May 2018.
-In November 2018, he will complete the experience requirements to be recognized as chemistry technical manager.
-A request will be made to TCEQ to officially recognize Ben in both technical manager positions.
+Action Step Necessary Tasks Task Status 5.7.4 Develop profitability plan to have a local lab who can facilitate this complicated testing process for them.
+5.7.4 Lab staff has minimized costs and retains customers by providing excellent customer service (see 5.5.2) 5.8 Provide for redundancy in staffing 5.8.1 Ensure lab maintains technical managers and deputy technical managers for chemistry and microbiology for continued operations per TNI Standard 5.8.1 TCEQ recognized Nicole Shepherd as lead technical manager for chemistry and microbiology, and Jay Savary and Tara Bushnoe as deputy technical managers for microbiology.
+Ben Braeutigam has been recognized as a deputy technical manager in microbiology and chemistry.
 5.8.2 Maintain cross training in laboratory testing and operational tasks 5.8.2 Laboratory staff is being trained in quality control and management duties.
 The general chemistry analyst has been trained in all microbiology testing.
 The microbiology analyst has begun cross-training in the chemistry lab.

 Action Step Necessary Tasks Task Status 6.1 Continue water quality monitoring 6.1.1 Conduct routine water quality monitoring of tributaries and the mainstem Guadalupe River through the County Wide Goal Based Monitoring Program 6.1.1 Monitoring plan has been implemented.
 The results are compared to state standards for water quality or internally developed benchmarks for parameters that do not have state standards.
 6.1.2 Conduct the Summer Swimability Program to evaluate swimming holes throughout Kerr County 6.1.2 UGRA conducts water quality sampling and testing for the summer swimability program.
 6.1.3 Conduct Clean Rivers Program (CRP) monitoring and other CRP activities in the Upper Guadalupe River basin 6.1.3 UGRA conducts water quality sampling and testing for the Clean Rivers Program which also includes sampling locations previously covered under the Bacteria Reduction Plan.
-6.2 Continue complaint investigations 6.2.1 Promptly respond to spills, pollution reports and other water quality complaints 6.2.1 During the reporting period, staff investigated 14 complaints involving numerous field visits for data collection.
-Staff continues to take lead and arsenic water and soil samples at the Hill Country Shooting Sports Center annually.
+6.2 Continue complaint investigations 6.2.1 Promptly respond to spills, pollution reports and other water quality complaints 6.2.1 During the reporting period, staff investigated 6 complaints involving numerous field visits for data collection.Staff continues to take lead and arsenic water and soil samples at the Hill Country Shooting Sports Center annually.
 6.2.2 Continue to supply appropriate spill equipment to volunteer fire departments 6.2.2 UGRA continues to maintain spill containment supplies and will purchase them for any interested local entities.
+6.3 Continue to participate in the Guadalupe Blanco River Trust 6.3.1 Partner with the Guadalupe-Blanco River Trust to host events and workshops.
+6.3.1 Current Board Member serves as GBRT Board member and makes regular reports to UGRA board.
+An additional board member also serves as an alternate representative to GBRT.